DOW vs. FNV: A Head-to-Head Stock Comparison

 - 0.13

-FNV’s Current Ratio of 22.90 is exceptionally high, placing it well outside the typical range for the Metals & Mining industry.
-This indicates a very strong liquidity position, though such a high ratio may also suggest that the company is not using its assets efficiently to generate profits.
+FNV’s Current Ratio of 4.25 is in the upper quartile for the Metals & Mining industry.
+This signifies a strong liquidity position, suggesting the company is well-equipped to cover its immediate liabilities compared to its peers.

 Debt-to-Equity Ratio (MRQ)